MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/definitions.md

 </tr>
 <tr class="odd">
 <td align="left"><p>Authorization</p></td>
-<td align="left"><p>Indication that concomitant access to the governed resource is authorized after a device or host identity has been authenticated.
+<td align="left"><p>An indication that concomitant access to the governed resource is authorized after a device or host identity has been authenticated.
 Host-to-device authentication governs authorized access to the user data portion of the associated ACT, whereas successful device-to-host authentication authorizes the connected data channel between the device and the host.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>Certificate silo (Cert Silo)</p></td>